BREAST AUGMENTATION AT POWER PLASTIC SURGERY

 For most women, breast augmentation is a way to boost their confidence in their figure.
 You deserve to love your breasts, and Dr. Stephanie Power is a leading breast augmentation plastic surgeon in the Toronto area with experience helping women achieve their ideal results and their ideal body.

 - DR. STEPHANIE POWER

 What is Breast Augmentation?

 Implants can be placed either on top of or underneath the chest muscle.
-Each option comes with some benefits— placing the implants on top of the chest muscle can give greater cleavage but isn’t recommended for women who don’t have much breast tissue or have a smaller chest.
+Each option comes with different advantages: placing the implants on top of the chest muscle can give greater cleavage but isn’t recommended for women who don’t have much breast tissue or have a smaller chest.
 Placing the implants below the chest muscle can be a good option for a more natural result but can cause visible movement if you work out with upper body movements.
 This can also make your recovery more substantial.

 How is Breast Augmentation Performed?

 Breast augmentation is performed under general anesthesia.
 First, the chosen incision is made, and a pocket is created in the breast tissue.
 Then, the implant is carefully placed either on top of the chest muscle or underneath it.
 If you opt for saline implants, these can be placed through a smaller incision and then filled with saline solution after they’ve been placed.
 In the case of silicone implants, these are pre-filled and placed as a whole.
 The incision length for silicone implants may also be reduced if an implant funnel is used for insertion.
 Once the implants are in place, your incisions are closed and made ready for recovery.